Best Hotels in Berlin

 • Spandau Citadel: Renaissance fortress with music festivals in summer.

-Brief aside, the Berlin 5 star hotel scene clusters around Mitte and Charlottenburg, handy for half of these landmarks.
+Brief aside, the Berlin 5 star hotel scene clusters around Mitte and Charlottenburg, making these zones home to several best hotels in Berlin.

 Shopping in Berlin